Moscow theater hostage crisis: Evacuation

 At 1:00 p.m., Vasilyev announced at a press conference a "definitive" death toll of 67 hostages, who he said were killed by Chechens, but again said no children nor foreigners were among those killed.
 Armed guards were posted at the hospitals where victims were taken and doctors were ordered not to release any of the theater patients in case militants had concealed themselves among the hostages.

 The hostages' family members panicked as the government refused to release any information about which hospitals their loved ones had been taken to, or even whether their relatives were among the dead.
-The official number of the dead rose to 90, including 25 children, while it was still claimed that the final attack was provoked by the Chechen militants executing their captives.
+The official number of the dead rose to 90, including 25 children, while it was still claimed that the final attack was provoked by the terrorists executing their captives.
 Later the same day, the official death toll among hostages had risen to at least 118 and the officials had not specified exactly what killed them.
 By 28 October, of the 646 former hostages who remained hospitalized, 150 were still in intensive care and 45 were in critical condition.

 Seventy-three hostages (including six minors) were rendered no medical aid.
 There were several Chechens among the hostages and it may be that some of them were not treated because of their Chechen names.
 Money and other valuables belonging to the victims vanished; official reports stated that the valuables were stolen by an FSB officer who was later killed in a car crash.
 The Russian authorities initially maintained that none of the deaths among the hostages occurred through poisoning.
 They spoke of health problems that were exacerbated by the three-day ordeal with very little food or water, or indeed, medical attention.

 Casualties

 The number of estimated casualties varies widely because many hostages remained unaccounted for and were not included in the official list (see below).
 Some estimates have put the civilian death toll at more than 200 with 204 names on one list, or even 300, including people who died during the year after the siege from complications from the poison gas.
 Some former hostages and relatives of the victims claim that the death toll from the chemical agent is being kept secret.
-According to official numbers, 40 attackers and about 130 hostages died during the raid or in the following days.
+According to official numbers, 40 terrorists and about 130 hostages died during the raid or in the following days.